oksana-c/uc_fedex/README.txt

 Label Printing
 ==============
+This module currently supports created barcoded shipping labels only for FedEx domestic (within the USA) shipping.

 The Ship Service is used to generate FedEx barcoded labels that can be used for shipping.
 Label printing is a FedEx "advanced" service, which requires you to call FedEx and have your developer access upgraded to allow